-- Executed a substantial reduction and/or deferral of all non-essential expenses and capital expenditures; - Collaborated with vendor partners to extend payment terms and balance forward inventory receipts to reflect reduced demand;

-- Temporarily suspended rent payments on all of our U.S. and Canadian retail stores during the First Quarter 2020 and resumed rent payments on a modified basis as stores began to reopen during the Second Quarter 2020.
-Our lease flexibility gave us the opportunity to strategically secure rent abatements for Fiscal 2020 and/or forward rent reductions; - Evaluated our options on store lease events occurring through the end of Fiscal 2021, which impacted approximately 65% of our current store fleet, targeting a total of 300 additional retail store closures in Fiscal 2020 and Fiscal 2021; - Finalized an amendment to our revolving credit facility, which increased borrowing capacity from \$325 million to \$360 million for a period of one year, which was subsequently extended in April 2021 for an additional year to April 2022; and - Temporarily suspended the Company's capital return program, inclusive of share repurchases and dividends.
+- Executed a substantial reduction and/or deferral of all non-essential expenses and capital expenditures; - · Collaborated with vendor partners to extend payment terms and balance forward inventory receipts to reflect reduced demand; - Temporarily suspended rent payments on all of our U.S. and Canadian retail stores during the First Quarter 2020 and resumed rent payments on a modified basis as stores began to reopen during the Second Quarter 2020.
+Our lease flexibility gave us the opportunity to strategically secure rent abatements for Fiscal 2020 and/or forward rent reductions; - Evaluated our options on store lease events occurring through the end of Fiscal 2021, which impacted approximately 65% of our current store fleet, targeting a total of 300 additional retail store closures in Fiscal 2020 and Fiscal 2021; - Finalized an amendment to our revolving credit facility, which increased borrowing capacity from \$325 million to \$360 million for a period of one year, which was subsequently extended in April 2021 for an additional year to April 2022; and - · Temporarily suspended the Company's capital return program, inclusive of share repurchases and dividends.

 Our strategic actions during the pandemic preserved the Company's financial and operational flexibility and liquidity in Fiscal 2020.
-Our working capital deficit improved \$193.8 million to a working deficit of \$97.0 million as of May 1, 2021 compared to a working deficit of \$290.8 million as of May 2, 2020, primarily due to the Company's strategic actions discussed above and other cash management activities to preserve liquidity during the pandemic, as well as lower current lease liabilities resulting from favorable lease negotiations, and the Term Loan transaction completed in the Third Quarter 2020.
-We used approximately \$16.6 million in cash from operations during the First Quarter 2021 due to the repayment of certain suspended Fiscal 2020 rents, net of abatements, as well as other planned changes in working capital, which brought vendor payables in line with historical payment terms.
-Also, in the First Quarter 2021, the Company repurchased shares for approximately \$2.4 million, inclusive of shares repurchased and surrendered to cover tax withholdings associated with the vesting of equity awards.
+Our working capital deficit improved \$276.5 million to a working deficit of \$63.1 million as of July 31, 2021 compared to a working deficit of \$339.7 million as of August 1, 2020, primarily due to the Company's strategic actions discussed above and other cash management activities to preserve liquidity during the pandemic, as well as lower current lease liabilities resulting from favorable lease negotiations, and the Term Loan transaction completed in the Third Quarter 2020.
+We used approximately \$3.3 million in cash from operations during Year-To-Date 2021 due to the repayment of certain suspended Fiscal 2020 rents, net of abatements, as well as other planned changes in working capital, which brought vendor payables in line with historical payment terms.
+Also, during Year-To-Date 2021, the Company repurchased shares for approximately \$13.5 million, inclusive of shares repurchased and surrendered to cover tax withholdings associated with the vesting of equity awards.

-Our credit facility provides for borrowings up to the lesser of \$360 million, or our borrowing base, as defined by the credit facility agreement.
-As of May 1, 2021, we had \$196.9 million of outstanding borrowings and \$126.1 million available for borrowing.
-In addition, as of May 1, 2021, we had \$7.4 million of outstanding letters of credit with an additional \$42.6 million available for issuing letters of credit.
+Our ABL Credit Facility provides for borrowings up to the lesser of \$360 million, or our borrowing base, as defined by the credit facility agreement.
+As of July 31, 2021, we had \$199.8 million of outstanding borrowings and \$146.8 million available for borrowing.
+In addition, as of July 31, 2021, we had \$7.4 million of outstanding letters of credit with an additional \$42.6 million available for issuing letters of credit.

-We expect to be able to meet our working capital and capital expenditure requirements for the foreseeable future by using our cash on hand, cash flows from operations, and availability under our credit facility.
+We expect to be able to meet our working capital and capital expenditure requirements for the foreseeable future by using our cash on hand, cash flows from operations, and availability under our ABL Credit Facility.